COMPARE TO OTHER COMPONENTS

 Imports IronZip

-' Open an existing ZIP
+' Open an existing ZIP archive

 Using archive = IronZipArchive.FromFile("existing.zip")

-' Add files
+' Add additional files to the existing ZIP archive

 archive.Add("./assets/image3.png")